 Planting perennials and annuals

-Perennials and Annuals can add colour and variety to the landscape.
+Perennials and Annuals can add colour and variety to the flower beds.
 Here’s some useful tips on how to care for them.

 Whats the difference between annuals and perennials